In setback for broadcasters, U.S. court won't rehear Aereo appeal

-NEW YORK (Reuters) - In another win for Barry Diller’s IAC-backed Aereo Inc, a U.S. appeals court declined on Tuesday to rehear an appeal by the major broadcasters seeking to temporarily shut down the online television start-up.
+NEW YORK, July 16 (Reuters) - In another win for Barry Diller’s IAC-backed Aereo Inc, a U.S. appeals court declined on Tuesday to rehear an appeal by the major broadcasters seeking to temporarily shut down the online television start-up.

 The broadcasters, including Walt Disney Co’s ABC and Comcast Corp’s NBCUniversal, contend Aereo infringes their copyrights.
 In April, a panel of the U.S. 2nd Circuit Court of Appeals refused to close down Aereo while a lawsuit over the service continued in Manhattan federal court.